Last updated: 1 March 2020

-It’s taken the better part of two years for me to achieve some semblance of an erection without any chemical assistance.
-Some days, I can’t achieve an erection at all; many days, I can get into the 70%-80% range; and some really lucky days, I can be in the 90%+ range.
+It took the better part of two years for me to achieve some semblance of an erection without any chemical assistance.
+Some days, I couldn’t achieve an erection at all; many days, I could get into the 70%-80% range; and some really lucky days, I can be in the 90%+ range.

 Orgasms initially were kind of wimpy, but over time have returned to the pre-surgery intensity for the most part.
 It’s taken a while to get used to the idea of dry orgasms.

 When you tell someone that you have cancer, be ready for the relationship to change, most often in a direction that you didn’t anticipate.
 Some of those closest to me couldn’t handle the news and were the ones I could least depend on for emotional support, while some who were mere acquaintances prior to the diagnosis became my rocks.

 I learned that I had to be the strong one in the relationship, even when I didn’t necessarily want to be.
 I also learned that I had to set the tone on how and when to talk about–shhhh–cancer.
 My approach was to talk about it openly, honestly, and with humor.
 I had to make fun of this somehow.

 Being told you have cancer is emotional.
 (Duh!)
 But so is doing the research needed, selecting the treatment option, and simply dealing with the little setbacks and disappointments along the way.